U-Alberta/ADaPT-ML/README.md

 - **3e** `development_data.pkl` has the aforementioned columns in addition to the `gold_label` column from the `gold_df`
 - **3f** `training_data.pkl` has the Label Model's predicted labels in the column `label` and the probability distribution over all classes in the column `label_probs`

-Once we have experimented with the Label Model parameters, Labeling Functions, and datasets to our satisfaction, we can copy and rename the final `training_data.pkl` and `development_data.pkl` for the multiclass setting from their spot in the `$DP_DATA_PATH/mlruns/1/eg/RUN_ID/artifacts` directory into `$MODELLING_DATA_PATH/train_data/multiclass_training_data.pkl` and `$MODELLING_DATA_PATH/test_data/multiclass_development_data.pkl`.
-We repeat the same procedure for the DataFrames from the multilabel setting.
+Once we have experimented with the Label Model parameters, Labeling Functions, and datasets to our satisfaction, we can make note of the experiment ID (`EXP_ID`) and run ID (`RUN_ID`) to access the `training_data.pkl` and `development_data.pkl` that we want to use in End Model training and evaluation.
+For ease of demonstration, these artifacts have been placed in `$DP_DATA_PATH/mlruns`, but normally these artifacts would be found in `$DP_DATA_PATH/mlruns/EXP_ID/RUN_ID/artifacts`.

 ### Step 4: create an End Model ###